 Actual system size

-The above should give you the tools to calculate the probable solar system size and number of panels you may need.
+The above should give you the tools to calculate the probable solar system size and number of modules you may need.
 Look at this process as a feasibility study, but not a final determination.

 For the latter, I recommend working with a solar professional whose analysis will be more thorough and grounded.